cincanproject/tools/tool-metadata.md

 The supported input formats are listed as comma-separated list by label `io.cincan.input` and the output formats by label `io.cincan.output`.
-For example, this is snipped from `Dockerfile` for the tool 'tshark':
+For example, this is snipped from `Dockerfile` for the tool *tshark*:

     LABEL io.cincan.input="application/pcap"
     LABEL io.cincan.output="application/json,text/xml"